-Sunday, August 12, 2012
+Sunday, August 11, 2013

--Wake up and be ready for Breakfast 6:30 am

--Departure 8:00 am from Mines to the backpacking departure point in Leadville, CO to start your adventure.

--Backpack a portion of the Colorado Trail and set up camp for the night.
+- -Wake up and be ready for Breakfast 6:30 am. - -Departure 8:00 am from campsite to the backpacking departure point near Lake Granby, CO to start your adventure. - -Backpack a portion of the Continental Divide Trail and set up camp for the night.
+Trailheads are Tonahutu/North Inlet and Green Mountain.

-Monday and Tuesday, August 13 & 14, 2012
+Monday and Tuesday, August 12 & 13, 2013

--Depart your campsite and hike to the next destination.
-Mileage is between 4 to 8 miles a day.
-The Trip Leader Facilitators will inform you of your schedule during these days.
+- Wake up early for an alpine start to summit the ridge of the Continental Divide and potentially a high peak on Monday. - Depart your campsite and hike to the next destination.
+Mileage is between 5 to 9 miles a day.
+The Trip Coordinators will inform you of your schedule during these days.

-Wednesday, August 15, 2012
+Wednesday, August 14, 2013